Patidarmadhuri/Financial-Dashboard-Project/financial-backend/README.md

 Add authentication and API key access
 Connect to MongoDB Atlas for cloud hosting

-Maintained by:
+Tools
-👩‍💻 Madhuri Patidar
+Flask, Flask-CORS, PyMongo

-💬 “Always learning, building, and sharing.”
+Made with ❤️ by Madhuri Patidar